 Stefan Woldach, August 2011

-I am a proud endorser for PAISTE cymbals, DW drums, VIC FIRTH sticks, REMO drumheads and BEYERDYNAMIC mics & headphones!
+I am a proud endorser for PAISTE cymbals, DW drums, REMO drumheads and ROHEMA Sticks, Brushes & Mallets!
 I work with these companies not only because the gear is REALLY great, but there are some wonderful human beings behind all of that stuff.
 Thanks for your support!
 Contact me if you have any questions considering my ever changing setup!?
 The drumheads I play most of the time are Emperor coated for the toms, Powerstroke 3 on the Kick and an Ambassador coated on my snare.
-My stick is a 5B American Hickory by VIC.
+I have a beautiful signature stick made by ROHEMA – check it out!

 Feel free to send me a mail, if you got any questions considering my music, equipment or bookings of any kind..

 You can also use the following mailform or add me on Facebook.
 Looking forward to hear from you!